 Palomar Mountain State Park

-Some weekends it’s nice to leave behind our hectic lives and hit the road to a quiet place to be one with nature in the mountains.
-Palomar Mountain is the ideal destination for just this.
+Some weekends it’s nice to leave behind our hectic lives and hit the road to enjoy some nature.
+Palomar Mountain is the ideal destination for just that!
 Palomar Mountain State Park features over 11 miles of trails through oak forests, chaparral, expansive meadows, and staggering fir and cedar woodlands.
-The views are scenic, the air is crisp, and the foot traffic is minimal.

 View this post on Instagram